gowerc/dotfiles/README.md

 Create symlinks for all files in this repo in the home directory.
-Note that by default `stow` will setup symlinks in the parent directory e.g. `../` thus we need to specify the target directory of `$HOME` if we put our dotfiles repo not in the home directory.
+Note that by default `stow` will setup symlinks in the parent directory e.g. `../` thus we need to specify the target directory of `$HOME` if our dotfiles repo is note in the home directory.
 ```bash
 stow --target=$HOME .      # for all files
 stow --target=$HOME <file> # for specific file to create symlink for
 ```

-Delete all symlinks in the home directory for files that exist within this reporisotry:
+Delete all symlinks in the home directory for files that exist within this reporisotry (will throw an error if a non-symlink file has the same name as a file in our repo):
 ```bash
 stow --delete --target=$HOME .
 ```

-Refreshh al the symlinks in the home directory for files that exist within this repository:
+Refresh all the symlinks in the home directory for files that exist within this repository:
 ```bash
 stow --restow --target=$HOME .
 ```